blbadger/blbadger.github.io/logistic-map.md

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_time_3.5_hundreth.png)

-even a large change in starting value at $r=3.55$ (period 8), from population $p=0.3$ to $p=0.5$ merely shifts the pattern produced over by two iterations but does not change the points obtained or the order in which they cycle:
+even a large change in starting value at $r=3.55$ (period 8), from $x_0=0.3$ to $x_0=0.5$ merely shifts the pattern produced over by two iterations but does not change the points obtained or the order in which they cycle:

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_large.png)